BarisAlbayrakIEEE/StructuralAnalysis/README.md

 - **The static solution would absolutely be the best performing solution.**
 - **The static programming would eliminate the need for the type registration.**

-The CS would need to define the following interfaces to be satisfied by each type (e.g. CS_Panel):
-- an interface that manages the DAG requests,
-- an interface that manages the UI requests,
-- an interface that manages the FE imports and exports,
-- an interface that manages the communication with the SP which is in python,
-- an interface that manages the MySQL DB requests.

-The C++ solution would require the followings from the clients:
+Considering that the CS would involve some interfaces mentioned before (e.g. the interface for the MySQL DB), the C++ solution would require the followings skills to be met by the clients:
-1. C++: Capability to add new concrete types that will be involved in an existing class hierarchy (i.e. the above interfaces).
+1. C++: Capability to add new concrete types that will be involved in an existing class hierarchy.
 2. Python: Capability to generate a class hierarchy and corresponding concrete types.
 3. Cython: Capability to define new types (a wrapper class for each type, e.g. Bind_Panel) based on some interface.